a16z/jolt/book/src/how/read_write_memory.md

 # Read-write memory (registers and RAM)

 Jolt proves the validity of registers and RAM using offline memory checking.
+In contrast to our usage of offline memory checking in other modules, registers and RAM are *writable* memory.

 ## Memory layout